How to Add Background and Overlay Foreground on PDFs in Java

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("sample.pdf"));

-// Load the background PDF from a file
+// Load a background from an existing PDF file

 PdfDocument background = PdfDocument.fromFile(Paths.get("background.pdf"));

-// Add the first page of the background PDF to the first page of the target PDF
+// Apply only the first page of the background PDF to the first page of the target

 pdf.addBackgroundPdf(background, 0, PageSelection.firstPage());